 Sera Ozelci and Yasmeen Thompson become eighth and ninth signees

-Wade Scott enters his seventh season with the University of Houston women's basketball program and his third as the team's associate head coach.
+Wade Scott enters his eighth season with the University of Houston women's basketball program and his third as the team's associate head coach.

 The Cougars enjoyed one of their finest seasons in program history in Scott's first season as associate head coach during the 2010-11 campaign, posting a 26-6 overall record and returning to the NCAA Tournament for the first time since the 2004-05 season.

 Under Scott's tutelage, forward Courtney Taylor (2007-11) enjoyed one of the finest careers in program history, holding all-time records with 60 double-doubles and 1,165 rebounds while ranking fourth with 1,684 points.
 Taylor was twice named the Conference USA Player of the Year and ended her career averaging a double-double (14.4 points, 10.0 rebounds).

 Former standout Lesslee Mason (2009-11) also flourished under Scott, averaging 9.7 points and 9.0 rebounds per game while ranking 10th all-time with 16 double-doubles in just two seasons.

 Scott joined the Cougars after spending the 2005-06 season at Trinity Valley Community College, where he served as an assistant coach.
 He was responsible for on-the-floor coaching, development of practice plans, recruiting of potential student-athletes and game preparation.
 At TVCC, he worked for legendary junior college head coach Leon Spencer.
 Spencer has won over 800 games in 43 seasons as head coach.